Grokzen/redis-py-cluster/docs/index.rst

     >>> print(rc.get("foo"))
     'bar'

 .. note:: Python 3

     Since Python 3 changed to Unicode strings from Python 2's ASCII, the return type of *most* commands will be binary strings, unless the class is instantiated with the option ``decode_responses=True``.

     In this case, the responses will be Python 3 strings (Unicode).

     For the init argument `decode_responses`, when set to False, redis-py-cluster will not attempt to decode the responses it receives.

     In Python 3, this means the responses will be of type `bytes`.
 In Python 2, they will be native strings (`str`).

     If `decode_responses` is set to True, for Python 3 responses will be `str`, for Python 2 they will be `unicode`.

 Dependencies & supported python versions
 ----------------------------------------

-- Python: redis >= `2.10.2`, <= `2.10.5` is required.
-  Older versions in the `2.10.x` series can work but using the latest one is allways recommended.
+It is always recommended to use the latest version of the dependencies of this project.

+- Redis-py: 'redis>=3.0.0,<3.1.0' is required in this major version of this cluster lib.
 - Optional Python: hiredis >= `0.2.0`.
 Older versions might work but is not tested.
-- A working Redis cluster based on version >= `3.0.0` is required.
-Only `3.0.x` releases is supported.
+- A working Redis cluster based on version `>=3.0.0` is required.